neb/spin etol ttol N1 N2 Nevery file-style arg keyword

 None of the file-style settings change the initial configuration of any atom in the first replica.
 The first replica must thus be in the correct initial configuration at the time the neb command is issued.

-A NEB calculation proceeds in two stages, each of which is a minimization procedure, performed via damped dynamics.
-To enable this, you must first define a damped spin dynamics min_style, using the spin style (see min_spin for more information).
+A NEB calculation proceeds in two stages, each of which is a minimization procedure.
+To enable this, you must first define a min_style, using either the spin, spin/cg, or spin/lbfgs style (see min_spin for more information).
 The other styles cannot be used, since they relax the lattice degrees of freedom instead of the spins.

 The minimizer tolerances for energy and force are set by etol and ttol, the same as for the minimize command.